lordofscripts/caesarx/docs/CAESARIUM.md

 ## 📌 Other CLI options for the Caesarium

-- `-recovery STRING` a recovery phrase to generate a recoverable Caesarium. (to be deprecated)
 - `-bip39` generates and use a self-generated random mnemonic recovery phrase according to BIP39
 - `-title STRING` The title (defaults to "Caesarium")